Centris

 They are large (up to 3 cm), fast-flying bees, distinguished from the closely related genus Epicharis by the absence of long, whip-like setae that project backwards from just behind the eyes.
 They are commonly encountered bees in American deserts, and are active at very high ambient temperatures when many other species are in hiding.
 They can often be seen in large numbers on desert-willow (Chilopsis) and palo verde (Parkinsonia) blossoms.
-Bees of this genus are of some economical significance in pollinating crops such as Brazil Nut (Bertholletia excelsa) and Cashew (Anacardium occidentale, pollinated by C. tarsata among others).
+Bees of this genus are of some economical significance in pollinating crops such as Brazil nuts (Bertholletia excelsa) and cashews (Anacardium occidentale, pollinated by C. tarsata among others).

 The mating system of one species, C. pallida, has been particularly well-researched by the behavioral ecologist John Alcock; the entomologist Adolpho Ducke also studied this genus.